MrMabulous/PDFSign/README.md

 This is a command line tool that allows signing and/or timestamping of pdf files using certificates.
 The actual PDF manipulation is performed using the itextsharp library v5.5.
-This is a fork of (https://github.com/IcoDeveloper/PDFSign) with some added features and bug fixes (hardware token support, LTV, certification, TSA authentication).
+This is a fork of (https://github.com/IcoDeveloper/PDFSign) with some added features and bug fixes (hardware token support, LTV, certification, TSA authentication, document timestamps).
 This tool was originaly published by Martin Bene on [codeplex](https://archive.codeplex.com/?p=pdfsign)